 Respect for diversity is a cornerstone of Epson's Management Philosophy, and our personnel policies reflect it.

-Diversity is the inclusion of individuals of different genders, national origins, religions, regions, educations, social statuses, and sexual orientations, regardless of whether these traits are innate or acquired, visible, or invisible.
+Diversity is the inclusion of individuals of different genders, national origins, religions, regions, educations, social statuses, and LGBT, regardless of whether these traits are innate or acquired, visible, or invisible.

 Epson's true customers are end users the world over.
 In order to enrich their lives, we have to understand them and meet their needs.
 To achieve this, our own diversity is important.
 We believe that only with a diverse workforce of people who have respect for one another and who know and practice what is important can we create customer value.
 In order to deliver results that surprise and delight our customers, Epson promotes female managerial staff and foreign nationals, fostering a corporate culture that enables diverse personnel to display their abilities to the full.